njz3/vJoyIOFeederWithFFB/DRIVEBOARD.md

 Effects sequences are started with a command code 0x0X where X is the sequence id.
 To stop any ongoing sequence a 0x00 (or 0x08) command is sent.
 Only one sequence may run at a time.
-Other effects (0x1X, 0x3X, ...), can be cumulated while a sequence is playing.
+Only one other effect (0x1X, 0x3X, ...), can be cumulated while a sequence is playing.

 | Command | Description                                                   |  Condition    |